tekbasse/mad-lab-lib/README.md

 file descriptions
 -----------------

- mad-lab-lib.tcl    Tcl procedures
+- mad-lab-lib.tcl    Tcl procedures This the only file needed.
+The other files are for demonstration.
- data-analyzer.tcl  A Tcl demo program that combines and summarizes data from files. eq-data-*.txt  Filtered earthquake data used for plots, in tab-delimited format gt-data-*.txt  Filtered global temperature data used for plots, in tab-delimited format gt-eq-combo.txt Earthquake energy combined and appended to the global temperature data gt-eq-trends.txt Global temperature trends with summary earthquake energy per trend. dgt-deq-plot-*.png Chart showing delta global temperature vs delta earthquake energy during same temperature trend interval dgt-eq-plot-*.png Chart showing delta global temperature vs earthquake energy during same temperature trend interval gt-eq-plot-*.png Chart showing global temperature vs earthquake energy during same interval
+- data-analyzer.tcl  A Tcl demo program that combines and summarizes data from files.
+- convert-eq.tcl  A Tcl procedure that inputs, standardizes and converts earthquake data.
+- convert-gt.tcl A Tcl procedure that inputs global temperature data.
+- eq-data-*.txt  Filtered earthquake data used for plots, in tab-delimited format [2]
+- gt-data-*.txt  Filtered global temperature data used for plots, in tab-delimited format [2]
+- gt-eq-combo.txt Earthquake energy combined and appended to the global temperature data
+- gt-eq-trends.txt Global temperature trends with summary earthquake energy per trend[1].
+- dgt-deq-plot-*.png Chart showing delta global temperature vs delta earthquake energy during same temperature trend interval
+- dgt-eq-plot-*.png Chart showing delta global temperature vs earthquake energy during same temperature trend interval
+- gt-eq-plot-*.png Chart showing global temperature vs earthquake energy during same interval

-A trend is defined as a contiguous change of temperature in the same direction.
+1. A trend is defined as a contiguous change of temperature in the same direction.
+2. See convert-gt.tcl and convert-eq.tcl for data source details.

 demonstration
 -------------